permach-tech/Per-Tech/content/posts/graph-explorer.md

 Graph Explorer is an essential tool for anyone working with Microsoft Graph.
 It simplifies learning, testing, and troubleshooting API requests, making it easier to integrate Microsoft 365 data and services into your applications.

 ## Resources
-I reference the Microsoft Graph API documentation quite frequently (because that would be a lot of endpoints to memorize!)
+I reference the Microsoft Graph API documentation quite frequently (because otherwise, that would be a lot of endpoints to memorize!)

 [Microsoft Graph REST API Docs](https://learn.microsoft.com/en-us/graph/api/overview?view=graph-rest-1.0)